If Your E-2 Business Changed During COVID, Your E-2 Visa Renewal May Still Be OK. Here’s Why.

 Covid-era E-2 visa renewals need to get creative from a business perspective

 During the COVID-19 pandemic, businesses that have survived — or even thrived in some instances — had to get creative.
-Your E-2 visa renewal should showcase that creativity that ensured your business’ survival.
+Your E-2 visa renewal should showcase that creativity that ensures your business’ survival.
 Here are some questions to ask yourself:

 - Did you add new products or services in response to the pandemic?